msimecek/Chatbot-Student-Workshop/README-Node.md

 > **There are two versions of this workshop**: you are currently reading the JavaScript one.
 If you're more of a C#/.NET person, switch to the [other one](README.md).
 >
-> English translation was kindly initiated by @laurelle.
+> English translation was kindly initiated by @Ellerbach.

 ## Assumptions